Huliaipole: Conflict

 Location of the Makhnovshchina in present-day Ukraine.

 After World War I, new socio-economic transformations took place in Huliaipole, caused by the change of state power and political regime.
 Between 1917 and 1921, reflective of the turbulence in the region brought about by the Russian Civil War (and concurrent Ukrainian War of Independence), the town changed hands no fewer than sixteen times.
 During this period, Huliaipole was variously held by Austro-Hungarian forces, the Red Army, the Ukrainian People's Republic, the Hetmanate, Anton Denikin's White Army and the Nestor Makhno's Insurgent Army, among others.
 During the conflict, Huliaipole became widely known as the headquarters of the Revolutionary Insurgent Army of Ukraine and the capital of the Makhnovshchina.
+Afterwards it was administratively part of the Zaporizhzhia Governorate of Ukraine.

 During the industrialization of the 1930s, a rapid industrial development began to take place in Huliaipole, resulting in it gaining city status in 1938.
 Meanwhile, at least 108 residents of Huliaipole died during the Holodomor of 1932–1933.